FitFest fundraiser helps Hendrickson acquire new PE technology

 Before and after the race, participants enjoyed a health expo that included fitness and nutrition stations as well as booths from community sponsors.
-Runners received shirts and earned other prizes donated by adidas based on their fundraising efforts.
+Runners received shirts and earned other prizes based on their fundraising efforts.

 A necessary supplement to PE budget

 With the help of FitFest entry fees, pledge-raising by participants, local sponsorships and a grant from the Pflugerville ISD Education Foundation, organizers called the initial event a success.